GuanhuaWang/SystemPaper/OSDI2014/Arrakis.md

 notes:

-Storage plane: persistent data structure => no need for serialization,
+Storage plane: persistent data structure , operations immediately persistent on disk

+=> no need for serialization,